-Although the Eighth Circuit approach, in certain respects, contemplates a middle ground between the Second and Seventh Circuit approaches, in important respects it suggests an expansion of the factors considered by the Gartenberg court.
+Although in certain ways, the Eighth Circuit approach contemplates a middle ground between the Second and Seventh Circuit approaches, in important respects it suggests an expansion of the Gartenberg factors that could be adopted by the Supreme Court.
 Based upon its review of the cases, legislative history, and scholarship regarding section 36(b), the Eighth Circuit found that the factors articulated in Gartenberg provide a "useful framework."
-Yet, the Gallus court found that the Seventh Circuit "highlight[ed] a flaw in the way many courts have applied Gartenberg," as the Gartenberg offers only one way a fund adviser can breach its fiduciary duty.20 In agreement with the Seventh Circuit, the court concluded that "the plain language of § 36(b) [also imposes] on advisers a duty to be honest and transparent throughout the negotiation process[,]" which, in the court's view, is not inconsistent with Gartenberg.21 Thus, the Eighth Circuit, in Ameriprise, found that "the proper approach to § 36(b) is one that looks to both the adviser's conduct during negotiation and the end result."22
+Yet, the Gallus court found that the Seventh Circuit "highlight[ed] a flaw in the way many courts have applied Gartenberg," as Gartenberg offers only one way a fund adviser can breach its fiduciary duty.
+Gallus, 561 F.3d at 823.
+In agreement with the Seventh Circuit, the court concluded that "the plain language of § 36(b) [also imposes] on advisers a duty to be honest and transparent throughout the negotiation process[,]" which, in the court's view, is not inconsistent with Gartenberg.
+Id.
+Thus, the Eighth Circuit, in Ameriprise, found that "the proper approach to § 36(b) is one that looks to both the adviser's conduct during negotiation and the end result."